Robert Townsend (spy): Disinformation

 After the French had joined the war on the side of the colonists, a French fleet was set to land and disembark troops at Newport, Rhode Island.
 The problem with that plan was that the British controlled Long Island and New York City and had large amounts of influence in Long Island Sound.
-The British got wind of the French plans and began to prepare the interception of the smaller French fleet before the French soldiers could make landfall.
+The British got wind of the French plans and began to prepare for the interception of the smaller French fleet before the French soldiers could make landfall.
 Washington learned of the British plans through the Culper Spy Ring and thus managed to bluff the British forces into believing that an attack was planned on New York City by feeding the enemy false information on his plans.
 Thus, Washington kept the British occupied while the French safely landed their forces.

 Suspicion

-A number of events caused Townsend to become extremely suspicious, which made him use great caution regarding spy activities and of or.
+Several events caused Townsend to become extremely suspicious, which made him use great caution regarding spy activities.

 One involved his nephew, James Townsend.
 After Washington and Woodhull had a brief falling out, James became the new courier between Robert and Tallmadge.
 James's cover story was that he was a Tory who was visiting family in Rebel-controlled territory and was seeking to recruit men for the British Army.
 When James visited the Deausenberry family, he acted the part well enough to convince the secret Patriots that he was really a Tory.
 John Deausenberry dragged James to the local Patriot headquarters, but after Washington's personal intervention, James was set free.
-That event not only caused anger toward his nephew for Robert but also illustrated how easy it was to get caught.
+That event not only caused anger toward his nephew for Robert, but also illustrated how easy it was to get caught.
 As a result of this event, Townsend often refused to report intelligence in writing for the remainder of his spying career.

 Another event revolved around the arrest of Hercules Mulligan by Benedict Arnold, who was now serving the British after his defection from the Patriots.
-Mulligan eventually became an agent of the Culper Ring and was responsible for a number of intelligence reports.
+Mulligan eventually became an agent of the Culper Ring and was responsible for several intelligence reports.
 Mulligan had been arrested for agitating anti-British sentiment, and Arnold had him arrested for having questionable American contacts.
 Although he was released after no evidence showed him to be a spy, Mulligan's short captivity further convinced Townsend of the dangers that he faced.
 The event led Tallmadge to direct Culper Ring activities more towards tactical intelligence for Tallmadge's dragoons, rather than undercover operations in New York.